 West Somerset Railway

-If you want to enjoy the stunning views at a more leisurely pace, you could take a nostalgic ride on the West Somerset Railway.
+If you prefer the stunning views at a more leisurely pace, take a nostalgic ride on the West Somerset Railway.
 This heritage steam railway runs for 20 miles from Minehead to Bishops Lydeard.

 Children under 5 can travel for free and they offer a discount for family groups.
 Remember, it is cheaper to buy your tickets online in advance.